abdulaleem21/Docs/zoho/MFA.md

 ### Dear customer,

 ### Hi!
-### We at Zuko are introducing a major change to improve the security of your accounts.
+### We at Zuko are introducing a major feature to improve the security of your accounts.
 Zuko now supports YubiKey-based-Multi Factor Authentication to log in to your accounts.

 #### What is Multi Factor Authentication (MFA)?